SalomePlatform/adao/doc/en/reference.rst

 **[DocR]** Dedicated tasks or study oriented cases
 ================================================================================

-This section describes the dedicated task or study oriented cases available in ADAO, detailing their usage characteristics and their options.
+This section describes the dedicated task or study oriented cases, available in ADAO, detailing their usage characteristics and their options.

 These tasks use algorithms from data assimilation methods, optimization methods